Navigating Configuration Post-processing¶

 The render_secrets

-function performs an extra Jinja rendering on top of an intended configuration, exposing new custom Jinja filters:
+function performs an additional Jinja rendering on the intended configuration, providing custom Jinja filters:

 .